-The mission of Seattle Children’s High-Throughput Data Analysis Core (HAC) is to enable biomedical discoveries by translating data to knowledge.
+The mission of Seattle Children’s High-Throughput Data Analysis Core (HAC) is to enable biomedical discoveries by translating data into knowledge.

 We accelerate and optimize research through intuitive, reliable and powerful analysis.
 It takes more than just a core service to achieve research advances, which is why our philosophy is to work as your collaborator in the discovery process.